karankaw/CasparHealth/README-Kubernetes.md

 ### Design Choices
 - `Github URL` : https://github.com/karankaw/CasparHealth
 - *Tools Used* : Minikube, Kompose(Optional), Kubectl, Git
-- I have built and used images locally inside minikube itself
+- I have built and used images locally inside minikube itself.
 	* Docker Images are not uploaded to Private Repo - Could have done that too.
+- Its a a best practice to have resources scoped to a K8 namespace, but I have used 'default' namespace, so as to be closer to provided boilerplate code
+- Both'api' and 'spa' services have hostFiles baked in them.
+Still, I chose to deliberately include 'Hostpath' Volume for API just to show that we can do it that way too.
-- I mounted Hostpath also via minikube
+  * I mounted Hostpath also via minikube `minikube mount`
 - I have kept all Services as ClusterIP for keeping it simple and exposed it using kubectl port-forward* or ``` minikube service --url```
-  * Could have made that `NodePort/LoadBalancer` as well
+  * Could have made that `NodePort/LoadBalancer` as well.
-- I have used Kompose on existing code, just to get some skeleton code/shims and then refactored it
+- I have used Kompose on existing code, just to get some skeleton code/shims and then refactored it.
-- Please go through my inline Comments in YAML for more insights
+- Please go through my inline Comments in YAML for more insights.
 - I have used Secrets and populated them as ENV
   * Ideally, We should Mount Secrets as Volume (Will need to change code too) or use ```Vault``` 'Azure KeyVault' or 'AWS Secrets Manager'
 - PersistentVolume for DB - I have used PVC and Minikube had a Default Storage Class which dynamically created PV for me.